 This article is concerned uniquely with the left hand.
-For bowing factors in chords and double-stops see the String Crossings (Bow-level Control) section in Bow Technique.
-To avoid (or postpone) reading this detailed analytical discussion and go straight to some practice material click here:
+For bowing factors in chords and doublestops see the String Crossings (Bow-level Control) section in Bow Technique.
+To avoid (or postpone) reading this detailed analytical discussion and go straight to some practice material (repertoire examples and technical exercises), go to the following page:

 ONE CHORD = TWO (OR THREE) DOUBLESTOPS